 Normally, DNS64 won't apply to a domain name that owns one or more AAAA records; these records will simply be returned.
 The optional exclude ACL allows specification of a list of IPv6 addresses that will be ignored if they appear in a domain name's AAAA records, and DNS64 will be applied to any A records the domain name owns.
-If not defined, exclude defaults to none.
+If not defined, exclude defaults to ::ffff:0.0.0.0/96.